Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Attack Method

 \subsection{Poisoning Attack Injection}

 After using Algorithm~\ref{alg:generation}, all the necessary intermediate poisoning samples are available for the adversary to use.
-Figure~\ref{fig:attack-progression} shows a visualization of such samples.
-However, adversaries need to decide at what point in the optimization process of the glasses the current glasses would lead to an accepted attempt.
+However, adversaries need to decide at what point in the optimization process the glasses would lead to an accepted attempt.
 Here, we first explain how the poisoning works and then we show how the uncertainty on the decision boundaries can be overcome using population data.

 \myparagraph{Poisoning Algorithm} We report the full algorithm for the poisoning in Algorithm~\ref{alg:attack}.
 The algorithm uses Alg.~\ref{alg:generation} to obtain intermediate samples (Alg.~\ref{alg:attack} Line 3).
 We use the impostor acceptance rate (IAR) as an indicator for injection (i.e., the proportion of attacker samples that are accepted by the system as legitimate).
 We consider that the adversary can successfully inject a sample when at least a $\theta_2$ fraction of the attackers samples (as they are wearing the glasses, $\vec{x}^*$) are accepted by the system (Line 10).
 Whenever the adversary attempts to inject a sample, if less than $\theta_2$ of his samples are accepted by the system we consider the attempt a failure.
-In this case, the adversary will increase the amount of perturbations on the glasses (move closer to the user's template, see Figure~\ref{fig:poisoning-example},\ref{fig:attack-progression}), and attempt again.
+In this case, the adversary will increase the amount of perturbations on the glasses (move closer to the user's template, see Figure~\ref{fig:poisoning-example}), and attempt again.
 In the cases where more than $\theta_2$ samples are accepted, then we consider the attempt successful and inject one of these accepted samples into the current user template (chosen at random, Line 16).
-The algorithm stops when at least $\theta_1$ fraction of the attacker samples, while wearing no glasses ($\vec{x}$), is accepted by the system (Line 5).
+The algorithm stops when at least $\theta_1$ fraction attacker samples while wearing no glasses ($\vec{x}$), is accepted by the system (Line 5).